You've just been assigned your first student! Now what?

 B) Session with a mentor once a week via videoconference: taking a look at the progress on the current project, answering questions, giving advice when the student is stuck, assigning objectives and tasks to complete for the week ahead, and setting a date for the next session. 📅

 How long does it last?
-45 minutes to 1 hour depending on the student's needs.
+30 minutes or 1 hour depending on the student’s funding type.

 How can a student contact mentor?
 Usually contact only happens over Hangout once per week, but the mentor can be contacted via email in the case they have questions over the week.
-However, there's no guarantee of a quick response: it's better for the student to post their issues on Workplace and discuss them with other students and mentors.
+It's better for the student to post their issues on Workplace and discuss them with other students and mentors.

 Will a student always have the same mentor?
 No, the mentor will change depending on the subjects being studied by the student at any given time, though we try to stick with the same mentor for as long as possible.